-The MCA will expect all aspects of this MGN and the Methodology document to be considered and adequately addressed through the MGN Checklist and submitted as part of the consent application.
+5.1 The MCA will expect all aspects of this MGN and the Methodology document to be considered and adequately addressed through the MGN Checklist and submitted as part of the consent application.
 Any aspects missing or inadequately addressed to the satisfaction of MCA may result in delays or objection to an application.

-In order to make application, developers should aim to get agreement from all relevant navigation stakeholders for ensuring risks are assessed as ALARP and that risk mitigation measures are agreed.
+5.2 In order to make an application, developers should aim to get agreement from all relevant navigation stakeholders for ensuring risks are assessed as ALARP and that risk mitigation measures are agreed.

 Post-consent Stage – construction and operation phases